Redocly/redocly-cli/docs/commands/stats.md

 redocly stats openapi/openapi.yaml
 ```

 In this case, `stats` shows statistics for the API description that was passed in.
-Even if the configuration file exists, it is ignored.

-#### Pass API alias
+#### Pass an API alias

 Instead of a full path, you can use an API name from the `apis` section of your Redocly configuration file.
 For example, with a `redocly.yaml` configuration file containing the following entry for `core@v1`: